 SIP 3 Company Voluntary Arrangement (CVA) Consultation

-The Joint Insolvency Committee (JIC) is now consulting on a revised SIP 3 for CVAs closed on 7 January 2014.
+The Joint Insolvency Committee (JIC) consultation on a revised SIP 3 for CVAs closed on 7 January 2014.

 For more details, click here.

 SIP 16 (NI) Pre-packaged Sales in Administrations